turbot/steampipe-mod-aws-insights/dashboards/ec2/docs/ec2_gateway_load_balancer_detail.md

 This dashboard answers the following questions:

-- What relationships does this load balancer have with other resources?
+- What relationships does the load balancer have with other resources?